 Government Medical Insurance

-I answered a question on government medical insurance on 24 April 2011.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on government medical insurance on Philosophy in Action Radio on 24 April 2011.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Should a person with a pre-existing medical condition that disqualifies him from most major medical insurance plans sign up for a state-sponsored high-risk insurance pool?
 I'm a 1099 independent software contractor, and I'm responsible for my own health insurance.
 I have a pre-existing condition that disqualifies me from most of the major medical insurers.
 My current insurer offers few benefits, and the company is notorious for trying to deny claims.
 I was also diagnosed with a malignant tumor in my cheek.
 That's being treated, but I'll be all the more uninsurable in the future.
 However, the state where I live has a high-risk insurance pool available.
 Financially, this plan would be a much better deal than I have with my current insurance company.
 I would have to pay premiums, deductibles, and co-insurance, so this plan is not complete welfare.
 However, I'm obviously wary of becoming dependent on the government for such a plan, and I don't want to contribute to the continued socialization of the health-care system.
 I have some other options, like trying to find a job that offers benefits, but I love my current job.
 Am I trying to eat my cake and have it too by signing up for the state plan, which would allow me to stay in my current job without the worry of a major medical issue ruining me and my family financially?